GaspardIV/gitvision/gitvisionwebapp/README.md

-Certainly, here's a revised version of your GitHub repository description:

 # GitVision WebApp

 GitVision is a groundbreaking web tool that transforms Git repositories into immersive 3D, Virtual, and Augmented reality visualizations.
 Developed with Vue 3 in Vite, it provides a novel approach to understanding Git's version control system, making it more intuitive, efficient, and engaging.